Moral emotions: Types of moral emotion

+Moral emotions, like any emotion, fall under categories of positive and negative.
+With moral emotions, however, there are two types of negative: inner-directed negative emotions (which motivate people to act ethically) and outer-directed negative emotions (which aim to discipline or punish).
+Within the positive and negative categories, there are specific emotions.
+Examples of positive moral emotions are gratitude, elevation, and pride in one's beneficial successes.
+Examples of negative moral emotions include shame, guilt, and embarrassment.

 There is a debate whether there is a set of basic emotions or if there are "scripts or set of components that can be mixed and matched, allowing for a very large number of possible emotions".
 Even those arguing for a basic set acknowledge that there are variants of each emotion (psychologist Paul Ekman calls these variants "families").
 According to Jonathan Haidt:

 Haidt would suggest that the higher the emotionality of a moral agent, the more likely the agent is to act morally.
-He uses the term "disinterested elicitor" to describe an event or situation that provokes emotions in us even when these emotions do not have anything to do with our own personal welfare.
+He uses the term "disinterested elicitor" to describe an event or situation that provokes emotions in us, even when these emotions do not have anything to do with our own personal welfare.
 It is these elicitors that cause people to participate in what he calls "prosocial action tendencies" (actions that benefit society).
 Haidt explains moral emotions as "emotion families", in which each family contains emotions that may be similar although not exactly the same.
 These moral emotions are provoked by eliciting events that often lead to prosocial action tendencies.
 Each person's likelihood of prosocial action is determined by his or her degree of emotionality.

+Morality and the emotions that come with it have been categorized into an underlying two-dimensional structure.
+It consists of two components, the first dimension being valence, which is the help/harm framework.
+The second dimension is moral type, which is the agent/patient framework.
+These components correspond to the moral event, whether helping or harming, and the exemplars involved, which would be the agent or the patient.
+Each quadrant illustrates how moral events can have distinct moral emotions attached to them based on the exemplar involved.
+In the agent/help quadrant, moral emotions such as inspiration and elevation are elicited by heroes.
+In the patient/help quadrant, emotions of relief and happiness are elicited by beneficiaries.
+In the agent/harm quadrant, emotions like anger and disgust are elicited by villains.
+And in the patient/harm section, emotions of sympathy and sadness are elicited by victims.
+This structure explains how moral emotions can be shaped by the relationship between the morality of the exemplar and the morality of the act.